SCRT-HQ/VaporShell/docs/glossary/New-VSGlueDatabase.md

----
-layout: glossary
-title: New-VSGlueDatabase
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSGlueDatabase

 ## SYNOPSIS
-Adds an AWS::Glue::Database resource to the template
+Adds an AWS::Glue::Database resource to the template.
+The AWS::Glue::Database resource specifies a logical grouping of tables in AWS Glue.
+For more information, see Defining a Database in Your Data Catalog: https://docs.aws.amazon.com/glue/latest/dg/define-database.html and Database Structure: https://docs.aws.amazon.com/glue/latest/dg/aws-glue-api-catalog-databases.html#aws-glue-api-catalog-databases-Database in the *AWS Glue Developer Guide*.

 ## SYNTAX